orbitmines/archive/projects/Open Problems - Quests.md

 - Quest Progress: What would be intermediate feedback states to communicate?
 - Quest Completion: How do you verify the solution?
 - What primitives do you need to program NPC Quest selection?
 - Translatability: What makes a problem translatable into a game?
+And what determines h
 C. The Ray Programming Language
 - I.
 	- Should you superpose concurrent accesses of a variable?